Quick Answer

 Why Salt Pools Need Higher Stabilizer Levels

-Salt water generators produce hypochlorous acid continuously through electrolysis.
+Salt water generators produce hypochlorite through electrolysis, which forms hypochlorous acid in water.
 Unlike traditional pools where you add chlorine in large doses periodically, salt pools maintain steady chlorine production.
 This means:

 - More chlorine is exposed to UV rays throughout the day

-- Higher CYA levels (70-80ppm) provide better protection against UV degradation
+- Proper CYA levels (30-50ppm) provide adequate protection against UV degradation

 - Lower CYA levels result in chlorine being destroyed faster than the generator can produce it